dalibo/emaj/docs/en/rollbackDetails.rst

 The E-Maj rollback **execution** phase just chains the elementary steps of the built plan.

-First, a lock of type *EXCLUSIVE* is set on all tables of the rolled back tables group or tables groups, so that any table’s content change attempt from another client be blocked.
+First, a lock of type *EXCLUSIVE* is set on all tables of the rolled back table group or table groups, so that any table’s content change attempt from another client be blocked.

 Then, for each table having changes to revert, the elementary steps are chained.
 In ascending order: